riyas2327/atlas-examples-terraform/aws-setup/vpc.md

 1. [Create a VPC](https://console.aws.amazon.com/vpc/home?region=us-east-1#vpcs:) with the CIDR block of your choice, we'll use `10.0.0.0/24`

    ![Create VPC](screenshots/create_vpc.png)

+   You should see your new VPC

    ![VPC](screenshots/vpc.png)
 1. [Create an Internet Gateway](https://console.aws.amazon.com/vpc/home?region=us-east-1#igws:)

    ![Create Internet Gateway](screenshots/create_ig.png)

+   You should see your new Internet Gateway

    ![Internet Gateway Unattached](screenshots/ig_unattached.png)
 1. [Attach Internet Gateway to VPC](https://console.aws.amazon.com/vpc/home?region=us-east-1#igws:)

    ![Attach Internet Gateway to VPC](screenshots/attach_ig_to_vpc.png)

+   You see see your attached Internet Gateway

    ![Internet Gateway Attached](screenshots/ig_attached.png)
 1. [Add Route to Route Table](https://console.aws.amazon.com/vpc/home?region=us-east-1#routetables:) with a destination of `0.0.0.0/0` to allow all traffic